Calendar for cultural diversity

 Each year, the calendar promotes a different theme relating to cultural diversity in the Australian context.

-• Explore as a class what the theme for the calendar for cultural diversity calendar for 2024 "Our voices" means.
+• Explore as a class what the theme for the calendar for cultural diversity calendar for 2025 "Learning together" means.

 • Discuss what this theme means to the students considering their different school, personal and community contexts.